PHP MVC Framework Tutorial

 In a nutshell, the controller links the models and views together depending on the requested resources.

 Views – this part deals with presenting the data to the user.
-This is usually in form of HTML pages.
+This is usually in the form of HTML pages.

 Types of PHP MVC framework